 We had a little madness in March painting hares!
 After a short break for Easter we will meet up again on the 2nd May for a six session term when we will have another visit from Jean Perrett to look at landscapes, and in July Jenny Otridge is venturing into acrylics.

 We are taking a break during August and meeting up again on 5th September.
-Why not come along, join in, and discover your hidden talents, you could be another Bacon or Bruegel!
+Why not come along, join in, and discover your hidden talents, you could be another Monet or Millet!

 If you would like to know more please contact Wendy Johnson (See Newsletter for contact details)